Mathématique: Chapter 63

 Rush stared down at the planet.

-“So this whole thing I’m doing right now,” McKay whispered, “having this heart-to-heart where I dredge up my least favorite recent memories—it’s not even really for you, is it?
-I mean, from your perspective, I’m pouring one on the floor for a guy who isn’t even here anymore.”
+“So this whole thing I’m doing right now,” McKay said, “having this heart-to-heart where I dredge up my least favorite recent memories—it’s not even for you, is it?
+I mean, from your perspective, I’m pouring one on the floor for a guy who isn’t here anymore.”

 Rush opened a hand.
 “An’ yet, here you are, crashing ahead anyway.
 Because—”

-“Because we’re friends,” McKay said, quiet and sad-eyed.
+“Because we’re friends,” McKay admitted, quiet and sad-eyed.
 “You complete math brat.”

 Comments